AAG0130/Portfolio/Academic Projects/Design of Applied Engineering Proposals/Draft Project/README.md

-# Implementation of a Cloud-Based Technology Management Platform Using Data Analytics to Increase the Productivity of Railway Systems
+# Proposal for an Implementation of a Cloud-Based Technology Management Platform Using Data Analytics to Increase the Productivity of Railway Systems

 ## Metadata
 - **Subject:** IM0244 - Draft Project